 Soooo, I finally saw “Silence”, which, spoiler alert, is the antithesis of A Man for All Seasons (The story of Thomas Moore, who makes the point that as soon as you let faith — like water out your hands–even a little, lets it all out.)
 The movie ends with the ever popular “only God can judge a heart” sermon.
-Spoiler alert again…with the little cross in his hand, but this very little to no difference in worshipping honor / romance as seen in the story Outlander.
-The priest in the story did not scriptually test the spirits when he supposedly hears “Christ” speak to him.
+Spoiler alert again…with the little cross in his hand, but this very little to no difference in worshipping honor / romance as seen in the story Outlander (when Jamie gives up his body to homosexual abuse to save Claire, his wife to save her honor so they can both live together, loving their own life romantically rather than have a backbone and trust God, which is included as just someone Jamie religiously prays to).
+The priest in the Silence Film did not scriptually test the spirits when he supposedly hears “Christ” speak to him.
 There was no fruit.
-The film popularizes what folks wana hear, wanting to believe that God is passive to wicked and selfish servants, not doing anything with the gifts He gave you.
+The film popularizes what folks want to hear, wanting to believe that God is passive to wicked and selfish servants, not doing anything with the gifts He gave you.

 Ironically, the children later are calling the main character, “apostle Paul” at one point.
 They may have read the Bible, as many have but no one cared enough to bring it to life for them.
 Paul said in Philipians 1:21 “For to me, to live is Christ, and to die is gain”.

 Andrew Garfield, the main character of the young priest is quoted in the media saying this part, and the movie “to ‘fall in love with Jesus'”…http://www1.cbn.com/cbnnews/entertainment/2017/january/andrew-garfield-says-silence-film-helped-him-to-fall-in-love-with-jesus.